hothroot/herd/src/content/how_it_works.md

 ## How It Works

+Herd on the Hill volunteers:
+- Print letters you write on this website
-Herd on the Hill volunteers visit the D.C. offices of your elected officials.
-When we get there, we:
+- Go to the D.C. offices of your elected officials.
-- Hand them (or their staff) the letters you—their constituents—write, and talk with them about your concerns
+- Hand senators (or their staff) your letters, and talk with them about your concerns
 - Facilitate calls with your senator (or their staffers) if you can’t get through on your own
 - Help you arrange an on-site visit to your members of Congress

 **NOTE: We are a volunteer organization.
 Current capacity allows us to reach your Senators.
 We hope that at some future time we can also reach your members of the House of Representatives.**

-Write a letter on our website and we will print and hand deliver it to your senator’s D.C. office, engaging with staff, legislative aides and/or the senator her/himself, if possible.

 [Write](/letter)